WEC-Sim/WEC-Sim/source/overview.rst

 Simulink Model
 ~~~~~~~~~~~~~~
 In addition to an input file, all WEC-Sim runs require a Simulink model file (``<Simulink_model_name>.slx``).
 An example Simulink model file for the OSWEC is shown below.
-For more information about the OSWEC, refer to the `Tutorials Section <http://wec-sim.github.io/WEC-Sim/tutorials.html>`_.
+For more information about the OSWEC, refer to the `Tutorials <http://wec-sim.github.io/WEC-Sim/tutorials.html>`_ section.

 .. figure:: _static/OSWEC_Model.png
    :width: 400pt